-The Start Tile: The Start tile is where the Heroes usually begin their adventure.
+The Entry Well Tile: The Entry Well tile is where the Heroes usually begin their dungeon adventures.
 It's twice the size of the other tiles.
-The Start tile and the other double-sided tiles actually consist of two separate tiles that are already connected; treat each as its own tile for the purposes of movement and counting tiles.
+The Entry Well tile and the other double-length tiles actually consist of two separate tiles that are already connected; treat each as its own tile for the purposes of movement and counting tiles.

-♦ When you start an adventure on the Start tile, you can start on either tile.
-When you start your adventure on the Town Square tile, you must start on the tile marked as the Town Square.
+♦ When you start an adventure on the Entry Well tile, you can start on either tile.